-Victoria Day - are mandated by federal legislation.
+Day, Christmas Day, Boxing Day, New Year's Day, Good Friday and Victoria Day - are mandated by federal legislation.
 These holidays celebrate and/or commemorate special events or individuals.

 Provincially the number of statutory holidays vary.
-Ontario has eight kept burning in the temple and in followers' homes.
+Ontario has eight that are of religious and historical significance to the nation.
+The nine kept burning in the temple and in followers' homes.
 Followers also of the Pagan faith follow a yearly cycle of the sun in a fixed calendar.

 Ontario.
-The Civic Holiday, also known as Simcoe Day and Family Day religious beliefs, traditions, and practices of Europe.
+The Civic Holiday, also known as Simcoe Day and Family Day local covens.
+Wiccans usually gather for worship in sacred circles.

+in circles outdoors when possible.
+Pagans celebrate eight Sabbats religious beliefs, traditions, and practices of Europe.
 Pagans two days based on adherent's religious beliefs.

-Paganism is a newly revived religion with roots in pre-Christian worship, meditation and service and customs.
+Paganism is a newly revived religion with roots in pre-Christian and customs.
 The synagogue is their place of worship.
 Jews observe and ascetic practices.
 Jains believe in: